-The international study tours are an integral part of the programme and take place in the first and third semester.
-One month prior to the start of each semester you will be sent an invoice of DKK 95,000 excl.
-VAT.
-The cost of the programme can be covered by you, your company, or you can arrange to split the cost between both parties.
-Substantial cost savings can be gained by applying for the Gross Income Tax Credit (bruttolønsordning).
+One month prior to the start of each semester you will be sent an invoice for tuition fees and materials/catering.
+That is for DKK 105,000 excl.
+VAT, which is non-refundable.
+Flights/hotel/catering/insurance for study trips will be invoiced separately.
+The international study tours are an integral part of the programme and take place in the first and third semesters.
+The cost can be covered by the company, the participant or an arrangement to split the cost between parties.
+Substantial savings can be gained by applying the Gross Income Tax Credit (bruttelønsordning).
 For further information, please go to tax.dk or check the video below (in Danish).

 Gross Income Tax Credit